maximelehericy/nextcloud-docker-test-env/README.md

 - Provide a clear picture of the network architecture.
 Many problems come from the network, understanding them is key to solve issues
 - Be able to deploy as many parallel Nextcloud instances as needed
 - Share as many services as possible (but Nextcloud) to save on hardware resources, and simulate real-life use-cases
-- Every web service should be accessible over HTTPS
+- Every web service should be accessible on a domain name over HTTPS (without any port specified)
 - Each Nextcloud instance should be "state of the art" configured, with cron and notify_push working (thanks @juliusknorr)
 - Be able to deploy as many services as needed (no port mapping/publishing)
 - Access to configuration files as easy as possible (work in progress)